Timothy C. Hain, MD. • Page last modified: August 27, 2022

-With the common use of brain MRI scanning, SS is more commonly diagnosed, as there is a characteristic low signal seen on both T1 and T2.
+With the common use of brain MRI scanning, SS is more commonly diagnosed, as there is a characteristic low signal seen on both T1 and T2 sequences.
 Ordinary fluid is black on T1 and white on T2.
-Iron, is black on both.
+Iron is black on both.
+The posterior fossa is most affected including the cerebellar convexities and superior cerebellar vermis.
+The olfactory and vestibulocochlear cranial nerves are especially vulnerable, (Wilson et al, 2017), but MRI doesn't help here as they are too small to be visualized.

 |Audiogram when patient first presented with hearing loss, when patient was in early 20's, about 10 years after her surgery.
 Hearing is worse on the side of the tumor.||Hearing after 11 years, is worse on side of tumor.
 There has been considerable deterioration.|